gaoqs1349/drone-ai-inspection-system/README.en.md

 1. Automated inspection: No pilot needed.
 With one click, set routes for PV plant or grid inspections; drones execute on schedule, on standby 24/7.

 2. AI detection: More accurate than the human eye.
-Automatically identifies river pollution, forest fire points, construction safety violations, and more, then alerts immediately to close the loop.
+Automatically identifies river pollution, forest fire points, construction safety violations, and more, then alerts immediately to close the loop,supports human-vehicle tracking and recognition, long-distance zoom processing, etc.

 #### Four Key Values